How to Shock a Pool

 When it comes to pools, chlorine is a crucial part of maintaining healthy water.
 In addition to using a daily sanitizer, we highly recommend shocking the pool weekly to prevent algae growth, neutralize harmful microorganisms, and break down organic contaminants in the water.
 Before we discuss how to shock a pool, let’s explain why it's so important, and when to do it — including the best time of day and situations when shocking is required..

-Shocking a pool is part of regular maintenance during the warmer months.
-It is also done throughout the entire year, just less often during cooler months.
-Pool owners and pool service professionals shock a pool to “super-chlorinate” the water.
-Shocking a swimming pool will destroy bacteria, algae and organic waste that regular chlorination may have missed.
+Shocking a pool is part of regular weekly maintenance during the warmer months.
+It's also done throughout the fall, winter, and spring, just less often while the weather is cool.
+Pool owners and pool service professionals shock a pool to “superchlorinate” the water.
+Shocking a swimming pool will destroy bacteria, control algae, and manage organic contaminants that regular chlorination may have missed.

 Why Shock a Pool?

 Chlorine levels fluctuate depending on the bather load, the amount of contaminants in your pool water, and the dosage of your primary sanitizer.
 Pool chlorine is engineered to attack and control bacteria, germs, and algae, so the pool stays safe for swimming.
 As the chlorine works its sanitization magic, it binds to ammonia in water from swimmers, fertilizers, bird droppings, sunscreen lotions, and more, forming chloramines.
 Chloramines are responsible for that strong, unpleasant, chlorine-like odor, and can cause skin, eye, and airway irritation.
 The only way to release this bound, inactive Combined Chlorine (chloramines) and continue sanitizing the water is to shock the pool.